elizabethv0218/apcsa-freedom-project/entries/entry04.md

 Alarm 3: 11:05 PM
 Alarm 4: Invalid time
 ```
-<br>The code I've written is admittedly nowhere near extraordinary, but it provided me with a guideline on how we would code our alarm(s).
+The code I've written is admittedly nowhere near extraordinary, but it provided me with a guideline on how we would code our alarm(s).
 Looking back at my code, I can see that there probably won't be a user entering an hour greater than 12 because the AM/PM options will be available for them.
 Of course, an alarm has more aspects to it as well like having the device sound when it's time to notify the user which will be considered in the following weeks.

 My concern is that the Java code we're learning in class on Edhesive isn't exactly the same code we will be including in Android Studio.
 Both certainly show the same general elements like public classes, extending classes, return types, and so on.
 Nonetheless, Android Studio has pieces of code that are foreign to my partners and I which will push us to explore and learn new corners of Java.
 For example, while I was researching how to make our button work as we had desired, I came across [this](https://www.youtube.com/watch?v=W07OAiJCHa0) video which teaches the viewers how the programmer can set an alarm (quite different from how a user would be able to do so) on Android Studio.
 On the `MainActivity.java` file, the programmer uses the following code:
 ```